Jasmund National Park: Management

-Since its creation in 1934, the Jasmund National Park has attracted hundreds of thousands of visitors annually.
+Since its creation in 1934, Jasmund National Park has attracted hundreds of thousands of visitors annually.
 One of the main tasks of the National Park Authority is to ensure that the diverse habitats of the park remain largely undisturbed, whilst still allowing visitors an insight into the nature of the region.
 In March 2004, the visitor centre, the Königsstuhl National Park Centre, was opened.